atchekho/harmpi/README.md

 This code has been updated by Sasha Tchekhovskoy to 3D and MPI.
-Up to date [user guide](tutorial.md) and [exercises/homework](exercises.md) are also available.
+Feel free to check out the [user guide](tutorial.md) and [exercises/homework](exercises.md).

     Copyright 2006 Charles F. Gammie, Jonathan C. McKinney, Scott C. Noble, Gabor Toth, and Luca Del Zanna